abdelhai95/tints-shades-generator/README.md

 ## Features
 * Generates 4 tints and 4 shades of a color.
-* Allows users to select from a color wheel or enter HEX code.
+* Allows users to select from a color wheel.
 * Displays the generated tints and shades with their HEX codes.
 * Responsive design for optimal user experience on different devices.